 by Texas Homesteader

 I like to use plain unsweetened applesauce as a delicious snack and also as a replacement for some of the oil I use when baking.
-But I have a LOT of applesauce and I’m thinking about maybe using some of it for an even sweeter treat: Cinnamon-Vanilla flavored applesauce.
+But I made a LOT of applesauce.
+I’m thinking about maybe using some of it to make an even sweeter treat: Cinnamon-Vanilla flavored applesauce.

 It couldn’t be easier, check it out!